Tara4/Breakout/README.md

 # Breakout
-A recreation of Breakout made using C# and Unity
+A recreation of the game Breakout made using C# and Unity